-- (d) Transfer of Manure or Process wastewater to Third Parties Prior to transferring manure or process wastewater to other persons, Large CAFOs must provide the recipient of the manure or process wastewater with the most current nutrient analysis.
-The analysis provided must be consistent with the requirements of the nutrient management plan (subsection 61.17(8)(b)).
-Large CAFOs must retain for five years records of the date, recipient name and address, and approximate amount of manure or process wastewater transferred to another person. - (e) Annual Reporting Requirements The permittee must submit an annual report to the Division that shall include the following: - (i) The number and type of animals, whether in open confinement or housed under roof; - (ii) The estimated amount of total manure and process wastewater generated by the CAFO in the previous 12 months (tons/gallons); - (iii) Estimated amount of total manure and process wastewater transferred to other persons by the CAFO in the previous 12 months (tons/gallons); - (iv) The total number of acres for land application covered by the nutrient management plan developed pursuant to subsection 61.17(8)(b); - (v) The total number of acres of land application sites that were used for application of manure and process wastewater in the previous 12 months; - (vi) A summary of all manure and process wastewater discharges from the production area that have occurred in the previous 12 months, including date, time, and approximate volume; and - (vii) A statement indicating whether the current version of the CAFO's nutrient management plan was developed or approved by a certified nutrient management planner. - (f) Operation and Maintenance Requirements. - (i) A CAFO shall not discharge pollutants to surface water without a permit. - (ii) Where a CAFO has a permit, it shall operate and maintain impoundments and tanks to have the manure and process wastewater storage capacity required pursuant to section 61.17(8)(a)(i), as applicable. - (iii) Accumulations of manure shall be removed from impoundments and tanks as necessary to maintain the capacity of the structures to retain the storage volume from the designed storm event. - (iv) Operations shall be conducted in a manner that does not result in a discharge to surface water not specifically authorized by the permit. - (v) The land application of manure and process wastewater shall be in accordance with the current nutrient management plan. - (vi) Production areas shall be operated and maintained in accordance with the current nutrient management plan, with the best management practices provided in subsection 61.17(8) (f)(vii) below, and with other applicable provisions of subsection 61.17. - (vii) Production Area Best Management Practices The following best management practices shall be established and properly maintained by permitted Large Dairy, Beef Cattle,

-Swine, Poultry, and Veal Calf CAFOs:
+(d) Transfer of Manure or Process Wastewater to Third Parties

+Prior to transferring manure or process wastewater to other persons, Large CAFOs must provide the recipient of the manure or process wastewater with the most current nutrient analysis.
+The analysis provided must be consistent with the requirements of the nutrient management plan (subsection 61.17(8)(b)(xi).
+Large CAFOs must retain for five years records of the date, recipient name and address, and approximate amount of manure or process wastewater transferred to another person.

+(e) Annual Reporting Requirements

+The permittee must submit an annual report to the Division that shall include the following:

+- (i) The number and type of animals, whether in open confinement or housed under roof; - (ii) The estimated amount of total manure and process wastewater generated by the CAFO in the previous 12 months (tons/gallons); - (iii) Estimated amount of total manure and process wastewater transferred to other persons by the CAFO in the previous 12 months (tons/gallons); - (iv) The total number of acres for land application covered by the nutrient management plan developed pursuant to subsection 61.17(8)(b); - (v) The total number of acres of land application sites that were used for application of manure and process wastewater in the previous 12 months; - (vi) A summary of all manure and process wastewater discharges from the production area that have occurred in the previous 12 months, including date, time, and approximate volume; - (vii) A statement indicating whether the current version of the CAFO's nutrient management plan was developed or approved by a certified nutrient management planner; - (viii) The actual crop(s) planted and actual yield(s) for each field, the actual nitrogen and phosphorus content of the manure, litter, and process wastewater, the results of calculations conducted in accordance with paragraph 61.17(8)(b)(xii) of this section, and the amount of manure, litter, and process wastewater applied to each field during the previous 12 months; and - (ix) The results of any soil testing for nitrogen and phosphorus taken during the preceding 12 months, the data used in calculations conducted in accordance with paragraph 61.17(8)(b)(xii) of this section, and the amount of any supplemental fertilizer applied during the previous 12 months. - (f) Operation and Maintenance Requirements. - (i) Accumulations of manure shall be removed from impoundments and tanks as necessary to maintain the capacity of the structures to retain the storage volume from the designed storm event. - Production Area Best Management Practices The following best management practices shall be established and properly maintained by permitted Large Dairy, Beef Cattle, Swine, Poultry, and Veal Calf CAFOs: